svetee/Module-16-Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
-This project was utilizing Amazons RDS and uploading that data into PostgreSQL to query data either in SQL or in Jupyter Notebooks: Google Collaboratory.
-With this specific dataset we are going to determine if there was a bias with Amazon review on Sports Items for the Vine Program.
+This project used Amazons RDS and uploaded data into PostgreSQL to query data either in SQL or in Jupyter Notebooks: Google Collaboratory.
+This dataset determines a potential bias with Amazon review on Sports Items for the Vine Program.
 The Vine Program for Amazon is a invitation only based program in which Amazon wants to get the most trusted reviewers on Amazon to post opinions about new and pre-release items to help their fellow customers make informed purchase decisions.

 ## Results
 ![Screen Shot 2020-11-01 at 1 02 13 PM](https://user-images.githubusercontent.com/67808057/97816793-8c304d00-1c4c-11eb-8a85-050d253183eb.png)